A lower bound of the crossing number of composite knots

+\begin{remark} In above Case 1 and Case 2, only the pairs that meet $S_j$ will change, however, their corresponding knots do not change.
+Hence the $D^2$-surgery does not affect the correspondence between the pairs $(M_i,A_i)$ and the knots $K_i$. \end{remark}

 In later sections, we will usually consider the intersections between spheres in $\mathcal{S}$ and another surface.
-If we find a disk $D^2$ in that surface satisfying the conditions, then we apply the $D^2$-surgery to convert $\mathcal{S}$ into $\mathcal{S}'$.
-This reduces the intersections and does not affect the correspondence between the pairs and the knots.
+If in that surface we find a disk $D^2$ satisfying the conditions, then we will use the $D^2$-surgery to reduce the intersections.